How mother’s 30-year fight finally brought justice for her murdered little girl

 The single mother lived in the Garth flats over Sunderland’s docks, bringing up her three other daughters, helped by her parents nearby while she campaigned assiduously for detectives to reinvestigate the crime.

-Over three decades, she would repeatedly pass on information she picked up in the community in Sunderland and speak out in the media to keep up the pressure on police.
+Over three decades, she would repeatedly pass on information she picked up in the community in Sunderland and speak out in the media to keep up the pressure on the police.

 But despite extensive appeals by her and Northumbria Police and even a reconstruction on the BBC Crimewatch show, Nikki’s murder went unsolved – until this week.